TeamOrionDroneShield/DroneShield/README.md

 #DroneShield Server Code
 The code is not organized yet: the usual "__init__.py" has the name of "drone_server.py", while the other features have their own scripts.

+In the actual implementation the Flask framework is run using mod-wsgi for Apache server.

 #DroneShield App Code
 The "drone_v2-marco" folder contains all the app code